 Should Blockchain Technology be More Widely Used in Society?

 “Blockchain technology has the potential to boost global gross domestic product (GDP) by US$1.76 trillion over the next decade.”
 (PWC, 2020).
-So what is Blockchain Technology?
+So, what is Blockchain Technology?
 Blockchain is a decentralized, unchangeable database that makes it easier to track assets and record transactions in a corporate network.
-An asset may be physical (such as a home, car, money, or land) or intangible (intellectual property, patents, copyrights, branding).
+An asset may be physical (e.g., home, car, money, or land) or intangible (e.g., intellectual property, patents, copyrights, branding).
 On a blockchain network, practically anything of value may be recorded and sold, lowering risk and increasing efficiency for all parties (IBM, n.d.).
 Blockchain technology includes many features.
 One of its key features is decentralization.
 In the blockchain, decentralization refers to transferring control and decision-making from a centralized entity (individual, organization, or group thereof) to a distributed network (AWS, n.d.).

-What are the benefits of applying blockchain technology in any industry?
+What are the benefits of applying blockchain technology in an industry?
 One of them would be improved traceability.
 When a transaction involving the exchange of products is recorded on a blockchain ledger, an audit trail is available to show where the items originated.
-This can not only assist exchange-related organizations in increasing security and avoiding fraud, but it can also help confirm the legitimacy of the exchanged assets.
-It may be used to follow the supply chain from producer to distributor in sectors like pharmaceuticals, or it can be used to establish ownership in sectors like the arts.
-Another would be greater efficiency.
+Not only can this assist exchange-related organizations in increasing security and avoiding fraud, but it can also help confirm the legitimacy of the exchanged assets.
+It may be used to follow the supply chain from producer to distributor in sectors like pharmaceuticals, or it can be used to establish ownership in sectors such as arts.
+Another benefit would be greater efficiency.
 Blockchain eliminates the need for intermediaries in many procedures for industries like payments and real estate because of its decentralized nature.
 Blockchain enables quicker transactions by enabling P2P cross-border transfers with a digital currency compared to traditional financial services.
 A uniform system of ownership records and smart contracts that automate tenant-landlord agreements improve the efficiency of property management procedures (Koskal, 2019).